chromaxyz/reflex/docs/CHECKLIST.md

 Ask oneself:

-- Which next module version am I going to use?
+- [ ] Which next module version am I going to use?

+The new module version must **ALWAYS** be greater than the current module version.
+It is best practice to increment by `1` when updating the version for a new module.

-- Have I marked the module as non-upgradeable?
+- [ ] Have I marked the module as non-upgradeable?
-- Is my storage layout still compatible?
+- [ ] Is my storage layout still compatible?

 In order to deprecate one or more modules call `upgradeModules()` on the `Installer`'s proxy.